-The Friends Invasive Plants Action Group (FIPAG) had scheduled 5 Garlic Mustard removal events for May and early June.
-They would concentrate east side and near the back gate - areas just outside the fence.
+The Friends Invasive Plants Action Group (FIPAG) scheduled 5 Garlic Mustard removal events for May and early June.
+They concentrated on the east side and near the back gate - areas just outside the fence.

 Lauren Husting held a volunteer orientation on April 22 with 20 attending.
 For the season, there were 4 new volunteers and 30 returning.
 By the end of the year there would be 10 new volunteers.